 QuestionIt is a quality educational app designed to help people with autism and language issues develop and strengthen concepts of language.
 It provides experience in sorting and answering "wh…" questions by systematically teaching which types of words answer which types of questions.

-Read&Write for iPad is an assistive tool designed to be used with a Web browser or word-processing tool.
-Kids with print or processing disorders may benefit from using this tool to read text aloud and to define new words using pictures or words.
+This text-to-speech app and browser extension unlocks the written word for all kids, including those with print or processing disorders.
+With the Talk&Type feature, students can dictate their writing.
 The app also provides an assistive keyboard that displays letters in a font helpful for dyslexic readers.
 Note: After the three-day trial period has expired, users pay $19.99 to access full features.

 Read2Go is a mobile reading app that pairs with Bookshare, an online library of more than 200,000 ebooks for readers who struggle with printed text.
 A Bookshare membership is free for those who qualify, and downloading Read2Go lets kids take their reading with them anywhere they bring their mobile device.
 Even prereaders can benefit, since they can follow along with picture books.
 Read2Go also can connect via Bluetooth to Braille readers.